hail-is/hail/conda/README.md

 This folder contains a conda recipe to build the `hail` package for the [`cpg` Anaconda channel](https://anaconda.org/cpg/hail).

-Note that there is also a package in the
+Note that there is also a `hail` package in the [`bioconda` channel](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/hail) synced with the [official PyPI release](https://pypi.org/project/hail).
-[`bioconda` channel](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/hail)
-synced with the [official PyPI release](https://pypi.org/project/hail).
 However, having a separate conda package in the `cpg` channel allows us to build it against the codebase